Home

 Inbreeding of Labrador retrievers can result in a dog receiving two of the same defective gene, which, other than limiting their growth, also gives rise to many health issues, including retinal dysplasia.

-Labrador dwarfism also significantly alters the bone and muscle structure of Labradors, rendering them incapable of their normal energetic behavior.
+This type of Labrador also significantly alters the bone and muscle structure of Labradors, rendering them incapable of their normal energetic behavior.

 Miniature Labradors are often also bred with ordinary Labradors, in order for them to retain their appearance and characteristics.
 However, the breeding of the mini Lab makes way for many health defects in these dogs.